5 clever ways to make a Christmas tree look taller – from adding a base to tricking the eye with decor

 2. Use a tree collar or skirt

-Whether or not you are adding a tree base or platform, adding a tree collar or tree skirt can also make your tree look a little loftier by creating a visual barrier between the bottom layer of the tree and the ground, shares Carolyn Morrow, Christmas specialist and founder of Christmaslyn: ‘As a Christmas enthusiast, I find that incorporating a decorative tree collar or arranging presents with varying heights at the base further elevates the overall look.
+Whether or not you are adding a base or platform, adding a Christmas tree collar or any Christmas tree skirt ideas can also make your tree look a little loftier, by creating a visual barrier between the bottom layer of the tree and the ground, shares Carolyn Morrow, Christmas specialist and founder of Christmaslyn: ‘As a Christmas enthusiast, I find that incorporating a decorative tree collar or arranging presents with varying heights at the base further elevates the overall look.

-‘For an extra touch, place a mirror beneath the tree to extend its visual height and add a touch of reflective charm,’ she adds.
+‘For an extra touch, place a mirror (such as the Gold Arched Mirror available at Amazon, which will also look beautiful behind) beneath the tree to extend its visual height and add a touch of reflective charm,’ she adds.

-A tree collar also has the added benefit of making your Christmas tree look more expensive.
+A tree collar also has the added benefit of making your Christmas tree look more expensive, by adding a decorative touch to make the base of your Christmas tree look nice.

 classic christmas tree in modern living room with white lights